AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-dynamic-routes.md

    ![Remote SPA Bali](./assets/spa-dynamic-routes/remote-spa-final.png)

-When navigating to an adventure detail route that does not have a mapped AEM Page, there will be no authoring ability on that route instance.
+When navigating to an adventure detail route that does not have a mapped AEM Page, there is no authoring ability on that route instance.
 To enable authoring on these pages, simply make an AEM Page with the matching name under the __Adventure__ page!

 ## Congratulations!